pip-services/pip-services-docs/content/en/python/data/persistence/json_file_persister.md

 > JsonFilePersister(path: str = None)

-- **path**: str - (optional) a path to the file where the data is stored.
+- **path**: str - (optional) path to the file where the data is stored.

 ### Properties

 #### path
-Gets the file path where data is stored.
+Gets the file path where the data is stored.

 > path(): str

-- **returns**: str - file path where data is stored.
+- **returns**: str - file path where the data is stored.

 Sets the file path where data is stored.